-The commission will place your application on the Consent Agenda if there are only a few minor violations.
-In addition, the commission may also place you on the Consent Agenda if significant time has passed since the violation.
+The FREC will place your application on the Consent Agenda if there are only a few minor violations.
+The FREC may also place you on the Consent Agenda if significant time has passed since the violation.

 Submitting Your Florida Real Estate License Application

-Unfortunately, there is no way a school, instructor, or even the Department of Business & Professional Regulation can give you an answer.
+Unfortunately, there is no way a school, instructor, or even the Department of Business & Professional Regulation can give you a direct answer.
 However, your approval odds are good if the crime is not recent and is not a crime of moral turpitude.

-Only the commission can decide if you will be eligible for a Florida real estate license with a criminal record.
+Only the FREC can decide if you will be eligible for a Florida real estate license with a criminal record.
 The Florida Real Estate Commission members will make the final approval decision.
-Therefore, submitting your application and fingerprints will give you a confirmed answer.

 Check out this article for more detailed accounts of Florida Real Estate Applicants with a Criminal Background: Criminal Record Not Impediment to Get FL License